Kansas State University Social Work

 Dear Social Work Majors:

-Based on first letter of your last name.
+Advisors are assigned based on first letter of your last name as follows:

 It is most often best to email your advisor for an appointment before stopping in, although “drop ins” are welcome too.